Who Takes This Class?

 A diverse array of students have taken this course --- including undergraduates; graduate students from every Harvard school; graduate students, postdocs, others from nearby universities; and many others via distance learning.
 Unexpected connections with students in fields you might not know about or at different levels, experiences, or ages tends to be a valuable part of the class experience.
 Here's a summary:

-This course, as GOV 2001, is taken as the second in the methods sequence for Harvard Government Department graduate students.
+This course, as GOV 2001, is taken as the first in the methods sequence for Harvard Government Department graduate students.
 While not required, the large majority of Government graduate students doing empirical work take the course.
 Graduate students in other departments and schools at Harvard (and in the area) also frequently take the course.
 A link to enroll in the course can be found here.

 Undergraduates should sign up for this class as GOV 1002.
 Integrating you into this course, and treating you like a graduate student is often an enlightening experience, and not as scary as it sounds.
 Unlike most of college, research is a team sport, with everyone contributing what they are capable of.
 For example, undergraduates may have better math skills, and graduate students may have more wisdom about scholarship (and sometimes the reverse); together they make great research teams.

 Non-Harvard students and others may take this course by registering through the Harvard extension school, for course credit or as an auditor (see course number STAT E-200).
 A link can be found here.
 Information on financial aid for the extension school can be found here.